Baltic languages

 The Baltic languages are a branch of the Indo-European language family spoken natively or as a second language by a population of about 6.5–7.0 million people mainly in areas extending east and southeast of the Baltic Sea in Europe.
 Together with the Slavic languages, they form the Balto-Slavic branch of the Indo-European family.

 Scholars usually regard them as a single subgroup divided into two branches: West Baltic (containing only extinct languages) and East Baltic (containing at least two living languages, Lithuanian, Latvian, and by some counts including Latgalian and Samogitian as separate languages rather than dialects of those two).
-In addition, the existence of the Dnieper-Oka language is hypothesized, with the extinct Golyad language being the only known member.
+In addition, the existence of the Dnieper-Oka language is hypothesized, with the now-extinct Golyad language being the only known member.
 The range of the East Baltic linguistic influence once possibly reached as far as the Ural Mountains, but this hypothesis has been questioned.

-Old Prussian, a Western Baltic language that became extinct in the 18th century, had possibly conserved the greatest number of properties from Proto-Baltic.
+Old Prussian, a Western Baltic language that faced extinction in the 18th century, had possibly conserved the greatest number of properties from Proto-Baltic.

 Although related, Lithuanian, Latvian, and particularly Old Prussian have lexicons that differ substantially from one another and so the languages are not mutually intelligible.
 Relatively low mutual interaction for neighbouring languages historically led to gradual erosion of mutual intelligibility, and development of their respective linguistic innovations that did not exist in shared Proto-Baltic.
 The substantial number of false friends and various uses and sources of loanwords from their surrounding languages are considered to be the major reasons for poor mutual intelligibility today.